dalathegreat/Nissan-LEAF-Inverter-Upgrade/README.md

 - A 2013-2017 Nissan LEAF (AZE0 model)
 - A newer inverter from a 2018+ ZE1 LEAF (see this video for installation: https://www.youtube.com/watch?v=VGBA8VPWwIg )
 - A CAN-bridge with the firmware in this repository flashed onto it.
 The CAN-bridge attaches anywhere between the VCM and INV on EV-CAN.
+- Pre-compiled .hex files are available in the "debug" folder.
+One for 110kW and one for 160kW.
+Flashing instructions: https://youtu.be/eLcNSo2Vn6U?t=167

 ## FAQ
 - Q: Why doesn't this work on my 2011-2012 LEAF?
 A: The early leaf has EM61 motors.
 These aren't compatible with the EM57 inverter style.